elsehow/Dissertation/src/index.md

 <!--
  third graph

-	these effects can act as SOCIAL SIGNALS  - have SOCIAL OUTCOMES -
+	these effects can act as SOCIAL SIGNALS  - have SOCIAL OUTCOMES -  [donath etc]

-	MY DISSERTATION: behavioral experiments around how biosensors ==> data ==> social interpretations
+	MY DISSERTATION: behavioral experiments around how data from biosensors ==> affect social behavior

-	GOAL: reflect somehow on each of these supersets!
+	GOAL: reflect on HOW these interpretations are formed, what mechanisms -->
- -->

-Through three studies, I will explore ......
+Blah Blah

 <!-- fourth graph